 We may share personal data with our affiliates for a number of reasons, including because:

 You have requested information about our affiliates’ products and services;

 Details of the other companies in the Verisk group, including the countries in which they are located can be found here.

 We may share personal data with service providers that perform services on our behalf such as payment service providers, analytics providers, hosting providers and advisers.
 All service providers have entered into legally binding agreements requiring them to use or disclose personal data only as necessary to perform services on our behalf or comply with applicable legal requirements.

 In addition, we may disclose personal data about you (a) if we are required or permitted to do so by law or legal process, for example due to a court order or a request from a law enforcement agency, (b) when we believe disclosure is necessary or appropriate to prevent physical harm or financial loss, (c) in connection with an investigation of suspected or actual fraudulent or other illegal activity, and (d) in the event we sell or transfer all or a portion of our business or assets (including in the event of a reorganization, dissolution, or liquidation).

 We may transfer the personal data that we collect about you to recipients in countries other than the country in which the personal data originally was collected.
 Those countries may not have the same data protection laws as the country in which you initially provided the personal data.
 When we transfer your personal data to recipients in other countries (such as the U.S.), we will protect that personal data as described in this Notice.

-If you are located in the European Economic Area (“EEA”), we will comply with applicable legal requirements providing adequate protection for the transfer of personal data to recipients in countries outside of the EEA and Switzerland.
+If you are located in the European Economic Area (“EEA”) or the United Kingdom (“UK”), we will comply with applicable legal requirements providing adequate protection for the transfer of personal data to recipients in countries outside of the EEA and Switzerland.
 In all such cases, we will only transfer your personal data if: